 Drake rewards basketball coach DeVries with 8-year extension

-DES MOINES, Iowa (AP) Drake basketball coach Darian DeVries has agreed to an eight-year contract extension through 2028-29, athletic director Brian Hardin announced Wednesday night.
+DES MOINES, Iowa — Drake basketball coach Darian DeVries has agreed to an eight-year contract extension through 2028-29, athletic director Brian Hardin announced Wednesday night.

 DeVries has led the Bulldogs to 20-win seasons each of his first three years at the school.
 Drake, at 25-9, has the third-most wins in the nation and will play Wichita State in an NCAA First Four game Thursday.